pncoelho/azure-development-box/README.md

 6. Changes are pushed to `main`
 7. Release bump pr pipeline performs the following tasks:
    > **triggers on pushes to `main` but excludes changes to `CHANGELOG.md` and `.cz.yaml` files**
-   1. Creates a temporary `bump-release-branch`
+   1. Creates a temporary `release-bump-branch`
    2. Calculates the new version and updates the Commitizen config file (`.cz.yaml`)
    3. Updates the CHANGELOG
    4. Commits both changes to this branch